denoland/fresh/docs/concepts/architechture.md

 The single biggest architecture decision that Fresh makes is its usage of the [islands architecture][islands] pattern.
 This means that Fresh applications ship pure HTML to the client by default.
-Parts of server-rendered page can then be independently re-hydrated with interactive widgets (islands).
+Parts of a server-rendered page can then be independently re-hydrated with interactive widgets (islands).
 This means that the client is only responsible for rendering parts of the page that are interactive enough to warrant the extra effort.
 Any content that is purely